 Invest cautiously and don't be greedy.
 Dot-com companies are a great example.
 Be happy with half or three-fourths of a loaf of bread.

 How would you describe your approach to investing?

 I'm moderate.
 My philosophy - every five years, I review my portfolio, and every five years I move 5 percent.
 The older you get, you should get a little more conservative.

 What do you find the most difficult about investing?

-How are you invested now?
+How are you invested?

 Do you think now is a good time to invest?

-What is your goal for your investments?
+What is your goal for your investing?

-Where do you get your investments tips?
+Where do you get your investment tips?